open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsGroup</b></td>
         <td>integer</td>
         <td>
-          A special supplemental group that applies to all containers in a pod.<br/>
+          A special supplemental group that applies to all containers in a pod.
+Some volume types allow the Kubelet to change the ownership of that volume to be owned by the pod:
+ 1.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>